gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

 ### Datanamespace

 The data namespace is used to encode dataset instances after conversion.
 At best, this namespace can be resolved to at least an HTML and RDF serialization of the data instances.
-Since this tutorial uses GitHub for data publication, it makes sense to use the GitHub Pages namespace of this repository for data conversion.
+Since this tutorial uses GitHub for data publication, it makes sense to use this repository's GitHub Pages namespace for data conversion.
 In a more professional setting, the hosting organization should provide a namespace, and data instances should be resolvable.

 > [!NOTE]
 > We choose **https://gdi-de.github.io/apworkshop2026_ldtutorial/** as our data namespace.

 > [!CAUTION]
-> In practice, it might be interesting to further categorize the namespace URL e.g. https://gdi-de.github.io/apworkshop2026_ldtutorial/**environment/tree** so that datasets of similar kinds will use the same namespace prefix.
+> In practice, it might be interesting to further categorize the namespace URL, e.g., https://gdi-de.github.io/apworkshop2026_ldtutorial/environment/fountain, so that datasets of similar kinds will use the same namespace prefix.
 We will not discuss this issue further in this tutorial

 ### Vocabulary namespace